have the right to safe and habitable homes in exchange for the rents

 make the repairs.

-California Civil Code Sections 1941-42, the San Francisco Housing Code, and the San Francisco Health Code define your landlords obligations to make and keep your home in habitable condition.
-Tenants have the right to report landlords to City agencies and rights to withhold rent or repair and deduct.
-And the landlord cant retaliate against you: any eviction or rent increase attempt within 6 months of such a complaint is presumed to be retaliatory.
+California codes especially Civil Code Sections 1941-1942, the San Francisco Housing Code, and the San Francisco Health Code define your landlords obligations to make and keep your home in habitable condition.
+Tenants have the right to report landlords to city agencies and rights to withhold rent or repair and deduct.
+And the landlord cannot retaliate against you; any eviction or rent increase attempt within six months of such a complaint will be examined by the judge for retaliation.